chkua00/job-interview-questions/data_science/data_science.md

 ### 5. Iris Classifier
-As a part of an application for iris enthusiasts, implement the train_and_predict function which should be able to classify three types of irises based on four features.
+As a part of an application for iris enthusiasts, implement the *train_and_predict* function which should be able to classify three types of irises based on four features.

-The train_and_predict function accepts three parameters:
+The *train_and_predict* function accepts three parameters:

-- train_input_features - a two-dimensional NumPy array where each element is an array that contains: sepal length, sepal width, petal length, and petal width.
+- *train_input_features* - a two-dimensional NumPy array where each element is an array that contains: sepal length, sepal width, petal length, and petal width.
-- train_outputs - a one-dimensional NumPy array where each element is a number representing the species of iris which is described in the same row of train_input_features.
+- *train_outputs* - a one-dimensional NumPy array where each element is a number representing the species of iris which is described in the same row of *train_input_features*.
 0 represents Iris setosa, 1 represents Iris versicolor, and 2 represents Iris virginica.
-- prediction_features - two-dimensional NumPy array where each element is an array that contains: sepal length, sepal width, petal length, and petal width.
+- *prediction_features* - two-dimensional NumPy array where each element is an array that contains: sepal length, sepal width, petal length, and petal width.

-The function should train a classifier using train_input_features as input data and train_outputs as the expected result.
-After that, the function should use the trained classifier to predict labels for prediction_features and return them as an iterable (like list or numpy.ndarray).
-The nth position in the result should be the classification of the nth row of the prediction_features parameter.
+The function should train a classifier using *train_input_features* as input data and *train_outputs* as the expected result.
+After that, the function should use the trained classifier to predict labels for *prediction_features* and return them as an iterable (like list or numpy.ndarray).
+The nth position in the result should be the classification of the nth row of the *prediction_features* parameter.

 **Solution:**
 ``` python